 Customer relationship management is an important part of any successful business, and the publishing industry is no exception.
+But will any management platform work as a solid CRM software for publishers?

 A CRM for magazine publishers takes the specific needs of publishers into account.
 They include industry-specific features, like subscription management, ad invoicing, and even flat-planning, to separate themselves from generic CRM software.